 There are few things that introverts hate more than small talk.
 We’re awkward when we attempt it and can’t wait for it to end.
 Therefore, activities are a lifesaver for fellow introverts in social situations.

 Although more on the quiet side, I’m always the first person to suggest an activity in quiet awkward times (Even if I get shot down) It just helps break up the silence, helps people bond over a common objective, and takes the focus off of us.

 I hate going to parties where there is nothing planned and we just stand around and talk.
 IT’S THE WORST.
 So if I’m ever in charge of events, or even if I’m not, I try to get an activity going.
 It can be a craft, a DIY, or a game.
 Anything to get the focus off us and onto something else.
 Plus, having something to do with our hands is helpful, too.

 6. Expand Your Comfort Zone

 There comes a point where introverts are ready to leave every party (and much earlier than everyone else).
 There also comes a point where they are probably ready to have everyone get out of their house.
-However, aside from planning an exit strategy (everyone get out!!) we also need to expand our comfort zone.
+However, aside from planning an exit strategy (I recommend this “PLEASE LEAVE BY 9” party banner) we also need to expand our comfort zone.
 Yes, social events will ALWAYS go longer than we want.
 This is just part of life for an introvert.
 But that doesn’t give us an excuse to leave 5 minutes after we get somewhere or kick people out of our home.

 I think in those times where we feel overwhelmed and need a “people break” – sounds terrible doesn’t it? – it is good to remind ourselves that we care about these people and let ourselves go with the flow.
 Plus, we can also schedule more recovery time the next day.